Lynchburg Juvenile and Domestic Relations District Court: Child Abuse and Neglect

 Permanent foster care is only available after a court decides that return to a family member and adoption have been thoroughly investigated and are not a choice for the particular child.

 "Permanent foster care status" places the child with a specific family and the child cannot be moved from that placement without a court order.
-It also give the foster parents expanded authority in decision-making in a child's life about such things as medical decision, military service, marriage and motor vehicle operator's license.
+It also give the foster parents expanded authority in decision-making in a child's life about such things as medical decisions, military service, marriage and motor vehicle operator's license.

 When the conditions that lead to the child's placement in foster care cannot be corrected within a reasonable time despite the services that have been provided, the parental rights of a parent or parents may be terminated and the child placed for adoption.